 There’s a three-minute limit to the game and, yes, the images below are meant to flipped like that.
 This is because they’re the reverse of what you’re seeing in the 3D image on the screen inside your helmet, and the image turns as you turn, although I was conscious of the fact that I was wearing a belt full of electronics that was linked to the circular platform and I didn’t want to twist the wires.
 I was given about a minute to get used to the basic controls and the weight of the helmet before the game started proper, but it was fairly intuitive and since it’s been over 20 years since I first saw one of these machines – yet never had the chance to play one – it was an unmissable experience.

 Below is a video on pikuorguk’s Youtube channel which gives you a flavour of how it worked at the event.

-And here is a clip from Channel 4′s Games Master, from 1992, showing two players battling it out head-to-head in the multiplayer version of Dactyl Nightmare.
+And here is the machine in action at Play Expo Manchester 2014 (I previously linked to a clip from Channel 4’s Games Master, from 1992, showing two players battling it out head-to-head in the multiplayer version) but that video has since gone offline.

 Reviewer of movies, videogames and music since 1994.
 Aortic valve operation survivor from the same year.
 Running DVDfever.co.uk since 2000.
 Nobel Peace Prize winner 2021.